smoghal/cognito-amplify-idp-auth/README.md

 ### Disable Certificate Revocation Checks

-As a precaution and in order to avoid ADFS exception `ID4037: The key needed to verify the signature could not be resolved` when Cognito triggers the iDP signout flow, disable the ADFS revocation checks as follows:
+As a precaution and in order to avoid ADFS exception `ID4037: The key needed to verify the signature could not be resolved` when Cognito triggers the idP signout flow, disable the ADFS revocation checks as follows:

 - Launch Windows PowerShell in ADFS1
 - List all relaying parties and revocation check settings using Windows PowerShell: